Skip to Content

 Old Town San Juan

 If you do look down occasionally, you can’t help but notice amongst the colonial charm, an abundance of very large, very tacky souvenir shops in certain parts of the city.
-Puerto Rico, and in particular Old San Juan is a popular stop for the Caribbean cruise ships and Old San Juan does a great job catering to them.
+Puerto Rico is a popular stop for the Caribbean cruise ships and Old San Juan does a great job catering to them.

 With cruise ships in mind, it is always advisable to time your strolls through the small and very walkable city to avoid any cruise ship mania and, in turn, escape the heat.